 Once any professor is ready to have further discussion rather than immediate rejection, I always proposed some alternatives to grasp the opportunity like having a skype interview; discussion regarding project he/she is planning; work plan to proceed etc. Only after the confirmation of project and professors keen interest in appointing me, I discussed on the money/ stipend related topic.

-- VISA is a lengthy process, so it is better if you apply beforehand.
-In my case due to lot of difficulties, I got an appointment in mid-May as a result it delayed my joining dates back in London.
-You are supposed to fill the application form after registration on UK immigration site.
+You are supposed to fill the application form after registration on the UK immigration site.
 If you are planning for 6 months or less research in UK, your category falls into ‘Short Term Study Visa’.
 (Please look for exact details on VFS global site)

 Once you are done with application form try to fix an appointment in VFS global as early as possible and download the checklist of required documents.
 I have listed some documents which could be helpful in avoiding query generation:

 - Acceptance letter from UK University.

 - Accommodation confirmation